Superrehtard/old_diaspora_wiki/Websockets.md

             &lt;allow-access-from domain='*' to-ports='*' />
         &lt;/cross-domain-policy>
 </pre>
-(Obviosuly you should modofy it to be more secure, but you can start with the free-for-all version here.)
+(Obviously you should modify it to be more secure, but you can start with the free-for-all version here.)

 You can switch on socket debugging on console with ` socket_debug : true` in `application.yml`.